Staff

 Paul+Wake+photo.jpeg

-Dr Paul Wake
+Professor Paul Wake

-Dr Paul Wake is Reader in English at Manchester Metropolitan University and a co-director of the Manchester Game Centre.
+Paul Wake is Professor of Game Studies at Manchester Metropolitan University and a co-director of the Manchester Game Centre.
 His research interests include games and culture, games and communication, and, more recently, the use of game theory in the reading of literary texts.
 He has published articles on literary representations of casino games, 80s Adventure Gamebooks, and game design for communication.
 Paul also designs, uses, and plays games to start conversations about important societal topics.
 His recent work in this area has included Carbon City Zero: World Edition, a collaborative card game about the race to decarbonise the world’s cities, created with the climate action charity Possible (released on Kickstarter in 2021), and a global warming scenario for Klaus Teuber’s popular game Catan® created as part of the NERC-funded Greenhouse gAs Uk and Global Emissions project.

 Select Publications